alonnir/snacks/README.md

 ## Getting Smarter

 A few good resources for those comfortable with the fundamentals and want to pursue a deeper and wider understanding.
 These can be challenging at times, so don't feel bad if you're making slower progress here.
+Of course, feel free to pick and choose the contents (or chapters) that you're most interested in.

 - **Network Science** by [Albert-László Barabási](https://en.wikipedia.org/wiki/Albert-L%C3%A1szl%C3%B3_Barab%C3%A1si) is [available freely](http://networksciencebook.com/) online, in a jazzed up version of the book.